DevSecOps as an extension of DevOps

 Ease code analysis: deliver code in small chunks so vulnerabilities can be identified quickly.

-Change management: increase speed and efficiency by allowing anyone to submit changes, and determine whether the change is good or bad afterwards.
+Change management: increase speed and efficiency by allowing anyone to submit changes, and determine whether the change is good or bad afterward.

 Compliance monitoring: be ready for an audit at any time, which means being in a constant state of compliance including gathering evidence of GDPR compliance, PCI compliance, etc.